Zalaegerszeg: History

 After the end of Socialism, Zalaegerszeg wasn't affected by economic recession as much as other cities were.
 The 1990s brought dynamic development to the city.

 Zalaegerszeg hosted the 1983 World Orienteering Championships.
 In 2001, Zalaegerszeg hosted the Central European Olympiad in Informatics (CEOI).
 Zalaegerszeg also hosted the 2004 European Women's Handball Championship preliminary round, the 2005 UEFA Women's Under-19 Championship and the 2005 European Fencing Championships.

+Climate

+Zalaegerszeg's climate is classified as oceanic climate (Köppen Cfb).
+The annual average temperature is 10.6 C, the hottest month in July is 20.9 C, and the coldest month is 0.0 C in January.
+The annual precipitation is 633.9 mm, of which June is the wettest with 80.0 mm, while January is the driest with only 21.0 mm.
+The extreme temperature throughout the year ranged from -20.4 C on 10 February 1996, to 38.1 C on 8 August 2013.